bytecodealliance/wasmtime/docs/langref.rst

             address space reserved for the heap, not including the guard pages.
     :arg GuardBytes: Size of the guard pages in bytes.

+When the base is a global variable, it must be :term:`accessible` and naturally aligned for a pointer value.

 The ``reserved_reg`` option is not yet implemented.

 Dynamic heaps